-Examining the shift in recent years from overt to covert racism, Bhopal explores how neoliberal policy-making has increased rather than decreased discrimination faced by those from non-white backgrounds.
-She also shows how certain types of whiteness is privileged, for example Gypsies and Travellers, despite their identity of whiteness remain disadvantaged in society.
+Kalwant Bhopal examines the shift in recent years from overt to covert racism.
+She explores how neoliberal policy-making has increased rather than decreased discrimination faced by those from non-white backgrounds.
+She also shows how certain types of whiteness is privileged, whilst other white identities, Gypsies and Travellers for example, remain marginalised and disadvantaged in society.

 Drawing on topical debates around education, the labour market, class and poverty, and supported by empirical data and conceptual underpinning, this important book examines the impact of race on wider issues of inequality and difference in society.

 Kalwant Bhopal is Professor of Education and Social Justice at the University of Birmingham.
-She is visiting Scholar at the Harvard Graduate School of Education and visiting Professor at Kings College London.
-Her areas of interest and expertise are the lives of Black and minority ethnic groups as well as Gypsies and Travellers.
+She is visiting Professor at Harvard University at the Graduate School of Education and visiting Professor at Kings College London.
+Her areas of interest and expertise focus on the educational experiences of Black and minority ethnic groups as well as Gypsies and Travellers.

 Introduction: Race as disadvantage;